thegooddocsproject/website-hugo/content/en/press.md

 * __2019-11-25__ - Launching TheGoodDocsProject at WriteTheDocs - Australia conference (and conference highlights) [Cameron Shorter's blog post](http://cameronshorter.blogspot.com/2019/11/launching-thegooddocsproject.html).
 * __2019-11-11__ - [Announcement-1](https://github.com/thegooddocsproject/governance/wiki/Announcement-1) Fixit Workshop, at WriteTheDocs - Australia conference.
 * __2021-04-20__ - Alyssa Rock provided an overview of The Good Docs Project at the Microsoft Open Source meetup.
-* __2021-04-27__ - Deanna Thompson mentioned The Good Docs Project prominently in her Write the Docs Portland conference talk entitled "Building a style guide from the ground up: lessons learned from a lone writer."
-In the talk, she mentioned she used one of our templates to build her company's style guide.
-Here's a link to the talk: https://www.youtube.com/watch?v=PkK1lowfeFU&list=PLZAeFn6dfHpkCk5Fw5yLFGTqd1OJoaXhR
+* __2021-04-27__ - Deanna Thompson mentioned The Good Docs Project prominently in her Write the Docs Portland conference talk entitled "[Building a style guide from the ground up: lessons learned from a lone writer.](https://www.youtube.com/watch?v=PkK1lowfeFU)" In the talk, she mentioned she used one of our templates to build her company's style guide.
-* __2021-08-20__ - Alyssa Rock participated in a roundtable discussion for new technical writers entering the field for the Write the Docs Bay Area chapter meetup.
+* __2021-08-20__ - Alyssa Rock participated in a [roundtable discussion for new technical writers entering the field for the Write the Docs Bay Area chapter meetup](https://www.youtube.com/watch?v=SKQkgH_6Ex8).
 She talked about how contributing to open source projects like The Good Docs Project can help boost a new writer's career.
-Here's a link to the discussion: https://www.youtube.com/watch?v=SKQkgH_6Ex8
-* __2021-08-20__ - Jared Bhatti, et. al. published the new book Docs for Developer in which they endorsed The Good Docs Project as a resource for creating great documentation.
+* __2021-08-20__ - Jared Bhatti, et. al. published the new book [Docs for Developers](https://docsfordevelopers.com/) in which they endorsed The Good Docs Project as a resource for creating great documentation.

 {{% /blocks/section %}}